Vsetín: Sights

-The historical centre is formed by Horní Square and its surroundings.
+The historical centre is formed by the square Horní náměstí and its surroundings.
 On the square is located several monuments, including Vsetín Castle, Old Town Hall and New Town Hall.

 The Vsetín Castle with its high tower is the main landmark of the town and the oldest historical building.
 The Renaissance castle was built between 1600 and 1610 on the site of the old fortress.
 In 1708, it was destroyed by a fire and was rebuilt several times.
 The current Neoclassical appearance of the castle is from the reconstruction in 1833–1834.
 In the 20th century, the castle served as the seat of various institutions and was damaged.
 After repairs, it was opened to the public in 1975 and still serves as a major regional cultural and social centre.
 It houses the Regional Museum of Moravian Wallachia, which was founded in 1924.

 The Old Town Hall was built in 1720–1721.
 It was rebuilt in 1850 and the tower was added.
 Today the house serves as a gallery and ceremonial hall.
 The New Town Hall was built in the Neorenaissance style in 1898–1899 and today houses a hotel.

 The Church of the Assumption of the Virgin Mary is an atypical Baroque church building from the end of the 17th century.
 It was originally built as a castle for Count Jiří Illésházy, who dedicated the unfinished construction to the Catholic Church, after the old wooden church was burned down in 1683.
 It was consecrated in 1689.
 During alterations in the 19th century, the church tower was finished with an onion-shaped dome with three new bells.